 6. Right Documentation.

-Make sure to right the time and any remarks on the chart correctly.
+Make sure to write the time and any remarks on the chart correctly.

 7. Right History and Assessment.